This chapter deals extensively with how to build a good relationship with clients.

 Listening carefully is key here because it will guide you as to where you need to go next.

-Take the time to formulate your next question, even if there is silence for a couple of moments.
+Take the time to formulate your next question, even if there is silence for a few moments.

-That might even see the client give up more information, dropping their barriers even further and promoting honesty.
+That might even see the client give up more information, further dropping their barriers and promoting honesty.

-In this situation, that might lead the client to tell you about weekends in which they eat whatever they like and in large portions.
+In this situation, the client might tell you about weekends when they eat whatever they like and in large portions.

 Find their trigger